teocode18/ktor-examples/music-club/README.md

 `Application.kt` provides the entry point for the application.
 It delegates configuration to the extension functions defined in the aforementioned files, and specifies a server to run the application.

+A few automated tests for the application can be found in `ApplicationTest.kt`, under the `test` directory subtree.
+These are not exhaustive and merely illustrate the approach that can bew followed.

 [ktr]: https://ktor.io/
 [hx]: https://htmx.org/